dangtom700/StudyApp_V2_May18_2024/README.md

 config/run
 ```

 There are options to config in this program.
-Please change the number to 1 to enable the option.
+Navigate to config/run.bat and please change the number to 1 to enable the option.

 ```bash
 set "extractText=0"